Vegan Rights in the UK

 - vegan police officers and fire fighters have been refused uniform items made from animal-free materials.

 In addition to our human rights, everyone in the UK has protections under European equality law.
-European equality provisions require the government to prohibit discrimination on a number of protected grounds, including on the grounds of philosophical beliefs, as set out in in European Vegan Rights.
+European equality provisions require the government to prohibit discrimination on a number of protected grounds, including on the grounds of philosophical beliefs, as set out in European Vegan Rights.
 These protections have been incorporated into national law through the Equality Act 2010 (“the Equality Act”), applicable in England, Scotland and Wales.

 The Equality Act provides that “philosophical beliefs” are a protected characteristic.